Cheng-Lin-Li/InformationVisualization/README.md

 >
 > Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/SVG) to explore the results.

+## 3. Inforgraphics analyze by Visualization Wheels.
+* The Topic: Global Carbon Budget.
+>The scope of the analysis is to compare two infographics which describe the same topic, Global Carbon Budget, but different approach.
+Leverage visualization wheels to analysis these two inforgraphics with Pros and Cons with my suggestions.
+> Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/VisualizationWheels) to explore the results.
+>

-## 3. R language with ggplot 2 and plotly packages.
+## 4. R language with ggplot 2 and plotly packages.
 * The Topic: Transponder flight data analysis of Santa Monica VOR(SMOVOR) by R with ggplot2 and plotly packages.
 >The scope of the analysis is to see if there are any quantifiable differences between before/after Columbus day (Monday, October 12th, 2015) - an oft cited milestone for recent changes in noise.
 >